reem-shaikh/React/03-07/README.md

 ## Features
 - [x] Display the location for each move in the history list.
-- [x] Rewrite Board to use two loops to make the squares instead of hardcoding them.
+- [x] Win, lose and draw functionalities implemented
-- [x] Mobile Responsive Layout
+- [x] Mobile Responsive Design

 ## The Basic Code structure:
 - I've specified the main logic in `Game.js`, and passing `squares` and `onClick` prop to `Board.js`